 With my Level 3/4 class, I used the song “Imagine” by John Lennon.
 It is such a powerful song, and it led to a very interesting discussion in class.
 Like “You’ll Never Walk Alone,” this song also deals with a complex topic using fairly simple language.
 We talked about the meaning of the song, why it’s an important topic (even today, almost 50 years after it was written), and whether or not it’s possible to achieve a world like the one the song aims for.

 Honestly, I was a little bit nervous to use it in class due to how the idea of religion is portrayed in the song.
 Since I know that my students have a range of views toward religion, I wanted to be sure to handle the topic in a way that was respectful to all my students.
-I had briefly thought about just trying to ignore the mention of religion (at least during our discussion), but I realized it would be better to at least bring it up.
-I just briefly mentioned that this song was considered a little controversial because of the comments about religion, and I made sure to mention what I’d read about John Lennon’s views—that he was not opposed to religious beliefs, but he didn’t like the idea of organized religion.
+In our discussion during class, I briefly mentioned that this song was considered a little controversial because of the comments about religion, and I made sure to mention what I’d read about John Lennon’s views—that he was not opposed to religious beliefs, but he didn’t like the idea of organized religion.
 This seemed like an adequate way to handle the issue.
 A couple of students offered up their ideas about religion, but, for the most part, our discussion just focused on the general message of the song, not the specific topic of religion.